MichLiang/michliang.github.io/books.md

 > Recently, I've started reading again (recommendations from friends, family, colleagues, NYT best sellers, and BookTok/BookTube).
 I've collected some thoughts here, mostly to help myself keep track.
 There may be spoilers!

 Currently reading:
-- Why We Swim by Bonnie Tsui
-- Tomorrow and Tomorrow and Tomorrow  by Gabrielle Zevin
+- Legends and Lattes by Travis Baldree

 ### 2024 Reads: